rqpt/jarvis/README.md

 ## Compatibility

-This should be usable from linux or mac systems.
+This should be usable from linux or macOS systems.
 Testing still needs to be done to confirm this.

 ## Installation